frontendmentorio/four-card-feature-section/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+## Community Sponsors

+A massive thank you to our community sponsors!

+- [Vercel](https://bit.ly/fem-vercel) offers an amazing website hosting service, which is super simple to set up.
+Just connect your GitHub account, point to a repo and your site will be deployed.
+Perfect for your website and frontend hosting needs - especially since it's free to get started!
+- [Sizzy](https://bit.ly/fm-sizzy) is an extremely useful browser designed specifically to improve a developer's workflow when building websites.
+You can fire up multiple device emulators and run them all in sync while building out your web pages.
+Perfect for helping build fully responsive websites!
+- [Dracula PRO](https://bit.ly/fem-dracula) is a beautiful dark theme to help keep you focused and productive while you code.
+The theme isn't just for your editor either.
+You can also apply it to your most-used apps like your terminal and even Slack!